Jkettler/seshat/notes.md

     - http://sinatrarb.com/intro.html

 - repository pattern
-    - Definitely not necessary for this small project, but interested in learning
+    - Definitely not necessary for this small project, but want to get a feel for it

 - ETags
     - https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag